-7.1.6 Notice of assessment
+7.1.7 Notice of assessment

-In response to receipt of an AIC Scheme claim, Services Australia will send a written notice of the decision, outlining the outcome of the assessment and, if applicable, providing details of entitlement.
-Where the applicant or student is ineligible for assistance under the scheme, the reason for ineligibility and information about appeal rights will be provided (see 7.3 for information about reviews and appeals).
+In response to receipt of an AIC Scheme claim/end of year review, Services Australia will send a written notice of the decision, outlining the outcome of the assessment and, if applicable, providing details of entitlement.
+Where the applicant or student is ineligible for assistance under the scheme in respect of the particular student, the reason for ineligibility and information about review and appeal rights will be provided (see 7.3 for information about reviews and appeals).